duckdb/duckdb-web/docs/guides/odbc/general.md

 ## What is ODBC?

-[Open Database Connectivity (ODBC)](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc?view=sql-server-ver16) is a standard API for accessing databases.
-It is a C API, and is supported by most programming languages as well as most databases, including, of course, **DuckDB** 🦆.
-Essentially ODBC acts as a middleman between the database and the application.
-The application uses the ODBC API to communicate with the database, and the ODBC driver translates the ODBC API calls into database specific calls.
-This allows the application to be database agnostic, and the database to be application agnostic.
+[ODBC](https://learn.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc?view=sql-server-ver16) which stands for Open Database Connectivity, is a standard that allows different programs to talk to different databases including, of course, **DuckDB** 🦆.
+This makes it easier to build programs that work with many different databases, which saves time as developers don't have to write custom code to connect to each database.
+Instead, they can use the standardized ODBC interface, which reduces development time and costs, and programs are easier to maintain.
+However, ODBC can be slower than other methods of connecting to a database, such as using a native driver, as it adds an extra layer of abstraction between the application and the database.
+Furthermore, because DuckDB is column-based and ODBC is row-based, there can be some inefficiencies when using ODBC with DuckDB.

-> There are link throughout this page to the official [Microsoft ODBC documentation](https://learn.microsoft.com/en-us/sql/odbc/reference/odbc-programmer-s-reference?view=sql-server-ver16), which is a great resource for learning more about ODBC.
+> There are links throughout this page to the official [Microsoft ODBC documentation](https://learn.microsoft.com/en-us/sql/odbc/reference/odbc-programmer-s-reference?view=sql-server-ver16), which is a great resource for learning more about ODBC.

 ## General Concepts